reagento/dishka/README.md

 This library provides **IoC container** that's genuinely useful.
 If you're tired of manually passing objects just to create other objects, which then create even more — this is for you.
-Not every project requires an IoC container, but take a look at what we offer.
+Not every project requires IoC container, but take a look at what we offer.

-Unlike other tools, this one focuses **only** on [dependency injection](https://dishka.readthedocs.io/en/latest/di_intro.html), without trying to solve unrelated tasks.
+Unlike other tools, this one focuses **only** on [dependency injection](https://dishka.readthedocs.io/en/latest/di_intro.html) without trying to solve unrelated tasks.
 It keeps DI in place without cluttering your code with global variables and scattered specifiers.